-A student in the School of Nursing must have achieved a cumulative grade point average of 2.50 or above by the end of the sophomore year, and a grade of (2.00) or above in the nursing, chemistry, biology courses, and psychology courses for approval to proceed into the upper division nursing courses.
+A student in the School of Nursing must have achieved a cumulative grade point average of 2.50 or above by the end of the sophomore year, and a grade of 2.00 or above in the nursing, chemistry, biology courses, and psychology courses for approval to proceed into the upper division nursing courses.
 The academic and clinical performances of each nursing student are evaluated at the end of each year to determine progression in the program.
-National League for Nursing Achievement Examinations are required at designated times during the program of studies.
 Specific requirements for progression may be obtained from a faculty adviser.